Giants Pull Away After Ports Get Within Two

 - Giants Pull Away After Ports Get Within Two - Stockton Ports

+- Big Bats Come Through and Finley Goes Five in 7-6 Win Over Giants - Stockton Ports

-- Bullpen And Newcomers Shine In Grizzlies' 5-3 Dub Over Nuts - Fresno Grizzlies
+- Red-Hot Grizzlies Roast Nuts 6-1 as McCabe and Longwell Pop Off - Fresno Grizzlies

-- Storm Celebrate a Sweet Sixteen Blowout Against 66ers - Lake Elsinore Storm
+- Karpathios Walks-off 66ers, Storm Get Second Consecutive Win - Lake Elsinore Storm

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.